Witnessing sexual harassment Sexual harassment

 • support a complaint made by the person who experienced the sexual harassment

-• give evidence as a witness, for example at a hearing
+• give evidence as a witness, for example as part of a grievance procedure

 If you're making a complaint yourself, you do not need the permission of the person who's been sexually harassed.